makcedward/nlpaug/README.md

 ## Recent Changes

+** BETA Dec, 2019
+*   Support color noise (pink, blue, red and violet noise) in audio's NoiseAug
+*   Support given background noise in audio's NoiseAug
+*   Support inject noise to portion of audio only in audio's NoiseAug
+*   Introduce `zone`, `coverage` to all audio augmenter.
+Support only augmented portion of audio input

 **0.0.10 Nov 4, 2019
 *   Add aug_max to control maximum number of augmented item
 *   Fix ContextualWordEmbsAug (for BERT) error when input is longer than max sequence length